futurepraxis/futurepraxis.github.io/_posts/2020-03-01-weekly-roundup.md

 ---
 layout: post
-title: "This Week in Tech"
+title: "This Week's Reads"
 date: 2020-02-29
 ---

 As a person who reads a *lot*, I constantly find myself filing away interesting articles for later use/research.
-(I just checked my Instapaper and I have over 1,200 articles saved there.)
+(I just checked my Instapaper and I have over 1,200 articles saved.)
 Most of these articles are at least tangentially related to tech.
 However, I rarely get around to revisiting those articles as planned.
-So, I thought it would be a good idea to start rounding up my favorites on a weekly basis, and share them with other nerds on the internet as a form of motivation.
+So, I thought it would be a good idea to start rounding up my favorites on a weekly basis and sharing them here as a form of motivation.

 Anyway, without much further ado, here's this week's top picks.